LionelBeato/fintech-win-02-21/README.md

 - [Angular Lifecycle Hooks explained | _freecodecamp_](https://www.freecodecamp.org/news/angular-lifecycle-hooks/): freeCodeCamp explainer for lifecycle hooks.

 - [Build Your First Angular app | _scrimba_](https://scrimba.com/learn/yourfirstangularapp): this site is an awesome resource with hands-on interactive tutorials.
 I haven't taken this one but they're all generally very good across the board.

+## General Resources

+- [DevDocs](https://devdocs.io/): no more hunting down documentation!
+This site aggregates major api documentations for quick accessibility.
+Check the Angular section!